De Natura Deorum: Book 3

 In book 3 Cotta refutes the doctrines of Balbus.
 A large portion of this book, probably more than one third, has been lost.
 Cotta represents the appearances of gods as idle tales.
 There follows a gap in the text, following which Cotta attacks the four causes of Cleanthes.
 Cotta refutes the Stoic ideas on reason attributed to the universe and its parts.
 Ten chapters (16–25) are devoted to a disproportionately lengthy discussion of mythology, with examples multiplied to an inordinate extent.
 There follows another major gap in the text, at the end of which Cotta is seen attacking the doctrine of providential care for humans.
 Cicero states "The conversation ended here, and we parted.
 Velleius judged that the arguments of Cotta were the truest, but those of Balbus seemed to me to have the greater probability."

 Influence

 The Christian writers Tertullian, Minucius Felix, Lactantius, and Augustine were acquainted with De Natura Deorum.

 This work, alongside De Officiis and De Divinatione, was highly influential on the philosophes of the 18th century.
 David Hume was familiar with the work and used it to style his own Dialogues Concerning Natural Religion.
 Voltaire described De Natura Deorum and the Tusculan Disputations as "the two most beautiful books ever produced by the wisdom of humanity".

 In 1811 a fourth book was 'discovered' and published by one 'P. Seraphinus' in Bologna.
 In this forgery Cicero asserts many points compatible with Christian and Catholic dogma, and even argues in favour of an authority equivalent to the Papacy.
+The real author might have been the protestant pastor and superintendent Hermann Heimart Cludius (1754-1835).